darrenmeehan/BuddyPress-Like/readme.txt

 == Upgrade Notice ==

+= 0.3 =
+Bug fixes, text with WP 4.4 and BP 2.4 - See changelog.txt for more details.

-= jQuery UI removed as it should be utlised in theme
+= jQuery UI removed as it should be utilised in theme

 = 0.2.0 =
 jQuery UI added back, which is required for some themes.

 = 0.1.9 =